How We Position Your Business

 Claims Without Evidence

 "Best-in-class service" is a claim.
 Without evidence, it's meaningless.
 Prospects have heard these claims from vendors who turned out to be mediocre.
 They've learned to discount superlatives.
-Unsubstantiated claims actively hurt credibility.
+Unsubstantiated claims actually hurt credibility.

 Some differences are real but irrelevant.
-"We've been in business since 1987" is a fact, but does it matter to the prospect?
+"We've been in business since 1987" is a fact, but does it matter to them?
 "Our office is downtown" is true, but so what?
 Differentiation only works if it connects to something the prospect cares about.

 Trying to Be Everything